 Barcelona is one of the most popular cities in the world, and many people who come for a few months end up staying longer, sometimes even indefinitely.

 The biggest expense you will face in Barcelona will undoubtedly be that for your accommodation, usually in the form of an apartment.
-Prices typically range between 800 and 2000+ Euro per month, to which you will also need to add the utility bills.
+Rental prices typically range between 800 and 2000+ Euro per month, to which you will also need to add the utility bills.
 You can read more about renting in my guide to renting an apartment in Barcelona.

 Once you’ve been here for a few months you will probably start to wonder whether it makes more sense to buy property rather than rent.
 This question will definitely pop into your heard if you’re from Southern Europe, where most young people aspire to own their property.
 In Northern Europe, this way of thinking is less common.
 In any case, it’s worth thinking about this choice as it is a decision that will have a considerable impact on your future.